joematthews/extreme-angular/README.md

 ### Prettier

-[Prettier](https://prettier.io/) is used to provide opinionated formatting so diffs contain less formatting changes and teams argue less about formatting in general.
+Uses [Prettier](https://prettier.io/) to provide opinionated formatting so diffs contain less formatting changes and teams argue less about formatting in general.

 In the [.prettierrc.json file](./.prettierrc.json), `htmlWhitespaceSensitivity` has been set to `css` to improve the formatting of templates.
-This will trim whitespace immediately before and after inline element.
+This will trim whitespace immediately before and after inline elements.
 (If disabled, this setting will be difficult to reenable in the future.)

 The following prettier plugins are used: